sailfish009/goodvibes/HACKING.md

 It's possible to customize this behavior with environment variables though, and that's what the launcher script does.
 Have a look at it for details.

+Also, don't expect any kind of desktop integration to work when you run from the source tree.
+Ie, the desktop won't find any desktop file installed in the standard location (`/usr/share/applications`), and various things might not
+work: notifications, icon display here or there, etc.

 #### From a non-standard directory

 If for some reason you install Goodvibes in a non-standard directory (`/opt` or